pgg1610/folio_website/_pages/about.md

 Curiosity, humility, and empathy are my foundational beliefs.

 Two principles drive my work:

-(i) insight must precede application
+i.
+Insight must precede application

-(ii) everything should be made as simple as possible, but not simpler.
+ii.
+Everything should be made as simple as possible, but not simpler.

 <details>
   <summary> More mental models I subscribe to:</summary>